fk1blow/klynt/README.md

 ## get/2
 The `get/2` macro accepts a resource name and "metadata".
-The resource name string becomes the name of the function which will be automatically defined and available to the module that uses `use KL.Resource`.
+The resource name string becomes the name of the function which will be automatically defined and available to the module that uses `KL.Resource`.
+The metadata is a keyword list that describes the resource.

 #### example
 without an url segment: